michaeloconn98/ARApp/README.md

 To run the application on your mobile device simply open up the Viro Media App and enter the testbed via the menu icon in the top left of the screen.

 To run the application:
-* On OSX/Linux simply enter the ngrok url provided via the ``npm start``command, into the input box on the Viro Media App.
+* On OSX/Linux simply enter the ngrok URL provided via the ``npm start``command, into the input box on the Viro Media App.

 Once 'Go' is pressed on the Viro Media App, this application will load up within the testbed.